oliverschmidt/a2pico/demo/README.md

 # Demo

 The program emulates both a slot ROM ($Cn00-$CnFF) as well a an expansion ROM ($C800-$CFFE).
 Additionally it emulates a simple UART-style interface ($C0n0) with two status bits for ready-to-send and ready-to-receive ($C0n1).
-And finally it makes use of the IRQ and RESET signals.
+And finally it makes use of the IRQ, PHI and RESET signals.

 The program comes with some 6502 firmware, which makes use of the three emulated items to interact with a terminal emulator connected via the Pico USB port.

 ## Usage

-1. Flash the [Demo.uf2](https://github.com/oliverschmidt/a2pico/releases/latest/download/Demo.uf2) file to the Pico as usual, but don't remove the USB cable from the Pico.
+1. Flash the correct [.uf2 file](https://github.com/oliverschmidt/a2pico/releases/latest/) to the card as usual, but don't remove the USB cable from the card.

 2. Turn off the Apple II.

-3. Connect the Pico to the Apple II and connected the USB cable to your USB host.
+3. Connect the card to the Apple II and connected the USB cable to your USB host.

 4. Turn on the Apple II.

-The program creates an ACM CDC serial port on the USB host.
+The program creates a CDC-ACM serial port on the USB host.
 It deliberately stops there and waits for a program to connect to the serial port on the USB host.

 5. Connect a terminal emulator (e.g. [PuTTY](https://www.putty.org/)) to the serial port @ 115200 bits/s.